gi-no/blog_mean_stack/article2.md

 #### Edit client-side controller

-On $scope variable, create "busy" field to store for the loading state, and "noMoreData" flag to store whether all the message is loaded or not.
+On the "$scope" variable, create "busy" field to store for the loading state, and "noMoreData" flag to store whether all the message is loaded or not.

-On scroll, we need to load message older than last message.
-Add "{_id: {$lt: lastId}}" to query.
+On scroll, we need to load messages older than the last message.
+Add "{_id: {$lt: lastId}}" to the query.

 On initial loading, if there are messages fewer than 20, set "noMoreData" flag.